bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

-But, honestly, I'd argue that none of those are actually good uses - pretty dynamic DSLs are usually better expressed with options hashes than method names, you can use OpenStruct for extensible config objects, and Ruby has a nice built-in delegator class.
-Some of these use method_missing under the hood, but it's hidden under a nice well-maintained and well-understood interface, which isn't necessarily true of a more homegrown solution.
+But, honestly, I'd argue that none of those are actually good uses.
+Changeable method names in DSLs fall into the "isn't this another parameter?" trap that our send calls earlier fell into, so I like options hashes better for those.
+For everything else, there's OpenStruct, and SimpleDelegator, and Forwardable.
+Some of these use method_missing under the hood, but it's hidden under a nice well-maintained and well-understood interface.
+That's usually not true of homegrown solutions.

 ---